hanwiz/context-queries/README.md

 # Why use Context-queries?
 I know, media-queries are standard, but I don't like them. :)

-I mean, in a modular responsive website project, <b>the context should be the point</b>, not the media device.
+I mean, in a modular responsive website project, <b>the context should be the point</b>, not the media device.<br>
-The design of a news list displayed on a smartphone viewport or on a desktop sidebar is so different?
+The designs of a news list displayed on a smartphone viewport or on a desktop sidebar are so different?

 Context-queries works by matching the correct css style depending on the container size, not on the device viewport size.